VoteIT/voteit.core/docs/technical_overview.rst

 While it will make some code more hard to read and understand, it will make most parts completely pluggable and changable, without latering any source code from other packages.

-We'll go through some of the basic concepts that are used most within VoteIT.
+We'll go through some of the basic concepts commonly used within VoteIT.

 Registry